AloshkaD/CarND-BehavioralCloning-P3/README.md

 ##### COMMAND: Train the Network (using driving_log.csv and all images in IMG)

-`$ python3 model.py --network mine --lr 0.001 --epochs 2 --batch_size 128 --dropout_prob 0.5 --activation elu --colorspace yuv --use_weights False`
+`$ python3 model.py --network track1 --lr 0.001 --epochs 2 --batch_size 128 --dropout_prob 0.5 --activation elu --colorspace yuv --use_weights False`

 ##### COMMAND: Start client to send signals to the simulator in Autonomous Mode